 E. Roads: These may be represented by tape or paper strips.
-Sunken roads should be differentiated by color or huilding up the targin slightly on either should be differentiated by color or building up the terrain slightly on either side.
+Sunken roads thought be differentiated by special properties.

+should be differentiated by color or building up the terrain slightly on either side.
 Major roads are often on raised embankments to prevent flooding, and should be built up slightly to represent this.
 Roads should be from 3 to 5 cm wide.

 F. Structures: Bridges, walls, fences, fortifications, and other man-made structures may be represented by models or by pieces of cardboard or heavy paper.